danielvichinyan/danielvichinyan/README.md

 ### Hi there, I am Daniel Vichinyan! 👋

-## I'm a Student and a Developer!
+## I'm a Graduate and a Developer!
-- 🔭 I'm a final year student at the University of Surrey!
+- 🔭 I'm a Computer Science graduate from the University of Surrey!
+I graduated with Second Upper Class Honours!
 - 🌱 I'm currently learning everything
 - ⚡ I'm currently working as a Full-Stack Developer!
 - 👯 I'm looking to collaborate with other content creators